In-Situ Soil and groundwater remediation

 KEY BENEFITS

-- Stimulation of both abiotic and biotic reductive dechlorination
+- Stimulates both abiotic and biotic reductive dechlorination

-- Demonstrated longevity of 4-5 years in field conditions
+- Proven longevity of 4–5 years under field conditions

 - Non-hazardous and safe to handle